bwoshea/enzo-e-dockerfile/README.md

    system image and install all of the necessary software (including Charm++, Grackle, and Enzo-E).
-Assuming no packages are cached locally, this will take 5-20 minutes on a reasonably modern laptop and require approximately 1.5 GB of space (which is primarily taken up with the various packages that are being installed).
+Assuming no packages are cached locally, this will take 5-20 minutes on a reasonably modern laptop and require approximately 1.5 GB of space, which is primarily taken up with the various packages that are being installed.
 Once this is done, you will now have a Docker image called `enzo-e-container`.
+Note that the default code precision is 64-bit;
+   if you'd like to compile Enzo-E/Cello in 32-bit, edit the Dockerfile to change the variable `CELLO_PREC` from `double` to `single`.
 4. In the same directory, type `docker run -it enzo-e-container /bin/bash` at the command line.
 This will start up a bash environment within docker so you can experiment with Enzo-E.